Ethan Holliday: Playing style and scouting reports

-At 6 feet 4 inches and 215 pounds, Holliday has a larger frame than his brother Jackson and more closely resembles their father Matt physically.
+At 6 ft 4 in and 215 lbs, Holliday has a larger frame than his brother Jackson and more closely resembles their father Matt physically.
 Scouts have noted his left-handed swing mechanics and plate discipline.
 He has demonstrated pitch recognition skills and drawn walks throughout his career.

 According to scouting reports, Holliday's power is considered his primary tool, with scouts grading it at 65 on the 20-80 scale.
 He has recorded exit velocities of 111 mph with a wood bat.
 Evaluators project that he could develop into a player capable of hitting 30 or more home runs annually at the professional level.

-While currently playing shortstop, many scouts project that Holliday may transition to third base due to his size, though he has worked on his defensive mobility and fundamentals.
+While playing shortstop as an amateur, many scouts project that Holliday may transition to third base due to his size, though he has worked on his defensive mobility and fundamentals.
 Some evaluators also consider him a candidate for corner outfield positions.